UB01976/IS-698-Project-UB01976/README.md

 - AWS CLI and Python Boto3 scripts for AWS interaction

-<h1>Deploying a Scalable AWS Architecture with Infrastructure as Code.</h1>
 <h3>Step 1</h3>
 <b>The project begins from creation of Networking resources using Terraform.</b><br/>
 First the Networking resource components like VPC, Subnets, Route tables, Associations, IGW (Internet Gateway), and Security Groups are created using terraform.